-13. (1) In any action for defamation-

-if a verdict is returned in favour of the plaintiff for damages costs unless a special in any sum less than forty shillings, the plaintiff shall have finding on part of judgment to recover such sum only, and shall not have jury that they should. judgment to recover any costs unless the action is an action for libel, and the jury specially find that the plaintiff is entitled to recover such costs.
+13. (1) In any action for defamation if a verdict is returned in favour of the plaintiff for damages 40s. not to carry in any sum less than forty shillings, the plaintiff shall have finding on part of judgment to recover such sum only, and shall not have jury that they should. judgment to recover any costs unless the action is an action for libel, and the jury specially find that the plaintiff is entitled to recover such costs.